-To verify our Siheyuan algorithm, we generated our 3D models by setting the same parameters' values in our tool as the ones of historical examples and then compared them with corresponding historical ones.
+To verify our Siheyuan algorithm, we generated models by setting the same parameters' values in our tool as the ones observed in historical examples and then comparing the results with reality.
 Due to the difficulty in collecting information from a complete Siheyuan, the comparison is conducted using data of different Siheyuan fragments from different sources.
 In particular, we examined the fortune of 24 representative site examples given by Yi et al. (1996), to see if they followed the "observing context" method in Fengshui to assess their fortune.
 Since our produced results are the same as their assessment, our site selection algorithm is confirmed.

-To verify the floor plan pattern, we collected Siheyuan plans from measured survey Duan (2016) and Ma (1999).
+To verify the floor plan pattern, we collected Siheyuan plans from Duan's measured survey (2016) and Ma's work (1999).
 We then applied our algorithm to re-produce the same floor plan patterns.
 We have successfully re-produced a typical three-courtyard Siheyuan, as presented by Ma (1999).
 However, we have noted there are some floor plan patterns that cannot be created by our tool, as evident in the example given by Ma (1999) (Fig 15), whose orientation of each courtyard central axis varies from each other, resulting in a pathological composition of architectural components.